2020 NBA Playoff Jerseys

 (Damian Lillard)

-My frequently favorite jersey and favorite player in the NBA.
+Frequently my favorite jersey and favorite player in the NBA.
 Deemed the 2020 ‘Bubble MVP,’ Damian Lillard’s performance and long-range shooting lead the Trailblazers to the highly coveted 8th seed in the Western Conference by a hair.
 Another great example of a well executed asymmetrical uniform.
 I am satisfied with Nike’s iteration of the Blazer’s jersey.
-They made slight, tasteful changes to this classic uniform, which has only been tweaked a little bit since the ‘80s.
-This consistency only speaks to the jersey’s timelessness, along with the overall branding of the Portland Trailblazers.
+They made slight, tasteful changes to this classic uniform, which has only seen minor tweaks since the ‘80s.
+This consistency speaks to the jersey’s timelessness, a timelessness that exists in the overall branding of the Trailblazers.

 _______